Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Coreference_Resolution/2020-12-01-End-to-end_Neural_Coreference_Resolution.md

 For detailed experiment analysis, you can found in [End-to-end Neural Coreference Resolution (Lee et al., EMNLP 2017)](https://www.aclweb.org/anthology/D17-1018/)

 <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note(Abstract): </b>
+They introduce the first end-to-end coreference resolution model and show that it significantly outperforms all previous work without using a syntactic parser or handengineered mention detector.
+The key idea is to directly consider all spans in a document as potential mentions and learn distributions over possible antecedents for each.
+The model computes span embeddings that combine context-dependent boundary representations with a headfinding attention mechanism.
+It is trained to maximize the marginal likelihood of gold antecedent spans from coreference clusters and is factored to enable aggressive pruning of potential mentions.
 </div>

 <div class="alert alert-success" role="alert"><i class="fa fa-paperclip fa-lg"></i> <b>Download URL: </b><br>